Interstate 794: History

 The original plans for the Lake Freeway called for it to begin north of downtown Milwaukee at a connection to the proposed Park East Freeway, then to travel south from the downtown Milwaukee area to Milwaukee Mitchell International Airport.
-However, the Hoan Bridge was the only segment of the freeway to be built before strong opposition to the freeway resulted in its cancelation.
+However, the Hoan Bridge was the only segment of the freeway to be built before strong opposition to the freeway resulted in its cancellation.
 This led to the Hoan Bridge being called the "Bridge to Nowhere" as it sat unused, with both of its ends unconnected to any other road, for three years.
 The unfinished bridge was long held as being used as the site of the car chase scene in the movie The Blues Brothers.
 In a 2016 article for the Shepherd Express, author Michael J. Prigge, pointing out that the bridge had been opened for two years when the film was shot, indicated another incomplete segment of I-794 had been used for the scene.
 An east–west freeway was later constructed between the Marquette Interchange and the Hoan Bridge, creating what is now known as I-794.

 As part of his campaign for a more livable city in Milwaukee, Mayor John Norquist proposed to tear down the I-794 portion of the east–west freeway in 1995 in favor of a surface boulevard.
 His opposition to the freeway was rooted in the freeway cutting off the Historic Third Ward from the rest of downtown Milwaukee and hindering development in the area.
-His effort failed when suburban opposition to the removal cited increased traffic volume on the road as well as the new Lake Parkway nearing completion.
+His effort failed when suburban opposition to the removal claimed increased traffic volume on the road as well as the new Lake Parkway nearing completion.
 After opening, the Lake Parkway increased traffic volumes on I-794 to 111,000 vehicles per day by 2004.

-The Marquette Interchange construction project undertaken between 2004 and 2008 rebuilt the east–west viaduct section of I-794 between the interchange and the Milwaukee River.
+The Marquette Interchange construction project, undertaken between 2004 and 2008, rebuilt the east–west viaduct section of I-794 between the interchange and the Milwaukee River.

 In February 2010, Milwaukee County Supervisor Patricia Jursik and South Milwaukee Mayor Tom Zepecki proposed a plan to expand I-794/Lake Parkway to Racine County.
 The expansion would follow an existing railroad corridor and was intended to relieve traffic along I-94.

 As of 2023, WisDOT is studying several options for reducing the footprint of or demolishing the portion of I-794 between the Marquette Interchange and the Hoan Bridge, with construction tentatively scheduled to begin in 2026.